Aikikai Aikido Dulwich

 Morihei Ueshiba (植芝 盛平 Ueshiba Morihei, December 14,

 1883– April 26, 1969) was a martial artist and founder of the Japanese

 martial art of Aikido.
 The son of a landowner from Tanabe, Ueshiba studied

-a number of martial arts in his youth, and served in the Japanese Army
+several martial arts in his youth and served in the Japanese Army

 to Hokkaidōas the head of a pioneer settlement; here he met and studied

 with Takeda Sōkaku, the founder of Daitō-ryū Aiki-jūjutsu.
 On leaving Hokkaido in 1919, Ueshiba joined the Ōmoto-kyō movement, a Shinto sect, in Ayabe, where he served as a martial arts instructor and opened his first dojo.
 He accompanied the head of the Ōmoto-kyō group, Onisaburo Deguchi, on an expedition to Mongolia in 1924, where they were captured by Chinese troops and returned to Japan.
 The following year, he had a profound spiritual experience, stating that, "a golden spirit sprang up from the ground, veiled my body, and changed my body into a golden one."
-After this experience, his martial arts skill appeared to be greatly increased.
+After this experience, his martial arts skills have had significantly increased.

 “If your mind is empty, it is always ready for